openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

       name: AuthOAuthProxyLeakedConnections
       message: On clusters with a Proxy configured, the authentication operator may keep many oauth-server connections open, resulting in high memory consumption by the authentication operator and router pods.
       matchingRules:
-      - type: promql
+      - type: PromQL
         promql:
           promql: "max(cluster_proxy_enabled{type=~\"https?\"})"
     - url: https://bugzilla.redhat.com/show_bug.cgi?id=1942207#c3
       name: VSphereNodeNameChanges
       message: vSphere clusters leveraging the vSphere cloud provider may lose node names which can have serious impacts on the stability of the control plane and workloads.
       matchingRules:
-      - type: promql
+      - type: PromQL
         promql:
           promql: |
             cluster_infrastructure_provider{type=~"VSphere|None"}